daqi/chatapp/README.md

 Deploy a Full-Stack Realtime App in seconds using [Serverless Components](https://github.com/serverless/components).
 Just provide your frontend code (powered by the [website component](https://github.com/serverless-components/Website)), and your backend code (powered by the [socket component](https://github.com/serverless-components/Socket)).

+Some great use-cases for this project are: Chat Apps, Bots, Notification systems, Charting Dashboards, Stock Tickers and more.
+As always, consider a serverless stack like this if you are looking to deliver software or features with incredibly low overhead.

 &nbsp;

 1. [Install](#1-install)